-- (a) Scope.
-This rule gives an adverse party certain options when a witness uses a writing to refresh memory: - (1) while testifying; or - (2) before testifying, if the court decides that justice requires the party to have those options. - (b) Adverse Party's Options; Deleting Unrelated Matter. . . .
+(a) Scope.
+This rule gives an adverse party certain options when a witness uses a writing to refresh memory:

+(1) while testifying; or

+(2) before testifying, if the court decides that justice requires the party to have those options.

+(b) Adverse Party's Options; Deleting Unrelated Matter. . . .
 [A]n adverse party is entitled to have the writing produced at the hearing, to inspect it, to cross-examine the witness about it, and to introduce in evidence any portion that relates to the witness's testimony.
 If the producing party claims that the writing includes unrelated matter, the court must examine the writing in camera, delete any unrelated portion, and order that the rest be delivered to the adverse party.
-Any portion deleted over objection must be preserved for the record. - (c) Failure to Produce or Deliver the Writing.
-If a writing is not produced or is not delivered as ordered, the court may issue any appropriate order. . . .
+Any portion deleted over objection must be preserved for the record.

+(c) Failure to Produce or Deliver the Writing.
+If a writing is not produced or is not delivered as ordered, the court may issue any appropriate order...

+Refreshing memory during testimony.
 It is generally held that the recollection of one's own nonadverse witness should not be refreshed until the witness's memory has been exhausted.
 The recollection of the witness may then be refreshed by leading questions or a document or some other item if appropriate and not improperly suggestive.
 The document or item may be used to refresh recollection even if it is not itself admissible.
-See 28 Fed.
+See Wright & Miller et al., 28 Fed.
 Prac. & Proc.
 Evid. § 6184 (2d ed.
-Sept.
-2018 Update); and Goode & Wellborne, Courtroom Handbook Fed.
+Aug.
+2019 Update); and Goode & Wellborn, Courtroom Handbook Fed.
 Evid.
-FRE 612 (2018 ed.).
+FRE 612 (2019 ed.).

-Adverse Party's Right to Introduce Refreshing Document.
-See, e.g., J. G. Braun Co., 126 NLRB 368, 369 n.
-3 (1960) (where the respondent on cross-examination had read portions of an affidavit into the record to refresh the recollection of a witness, it was error for the judge to reject the General Counsel's offer of the entire affidavit into evidence); and Baker Hotel of Dallas, 134 NLRB 524 n.
-1 (1961), enfd.
-311 F.2d 528 (5th Cir.
-1963).
-See also FRE 106 (Remainder of or Related Writings or Recorded Statements).
+As indicated in FRE 612(a)(1), when a writing has been used at the hearing to refresh a witness's memory, an adverse party is entitled to inspect it, cross-examine the witness about it, and to introduce the relevant portions into evidence.
+For a Board case addressing this issue, see J. G. Braun Co., 126 NLRB 368, 369 n.
+3 (1960) (holding that where the respondent on cross-examination had read portions of an affidavit into the record to refresh the recollection of a witness, it was error for the judge to reject the General Counsel's offer of the entire affidavit into evidence).
+See also FRE 106, Remainder of or Related Writings or Recorded Statements, above.